sammyCHY/devops_project/Docker-Images/docker-images.md

 - Expose the port my web application runs (e.g.,80)

 2. **Build the Docker Image**
-   - Navigate to the directory conataining my Dockerfile if not there.
+   - Navigate to the directory containing my Dockerfile if not there.
    - Build the image using the dockerfile

 3. **Run the Docker Container:**